The glamorous Le Train Bleu will change the way you think about train stations forever

 (I prefer to think he had my best interests at heart and wasn’t simply trying to get his wife back, although it could have been a conspiracy between him and the black-and-white-clad waiters who wanted their aisle back.)

-Give yourself time to find your train … plenty of time
+Give yourself time to find your train after eating

 I wasn’t worried about catching my train because 1) I’d given myself loads of time so I could visit the first class Grand Voyageur Lounge and 2) because I’d wisely validated my rail pass before lunch.